-Title of the course: NEPTUN-code: Weekly teaching Credit: 3 Alternative energy usage hours: l+cw+lb Exam type: tm in practiceV.
-(Building RKWAE5ABNE 2+1+0 energy) Course leader: Position: Required preliminar y knowledge: Vilmos Zoller Dr college professor -
+Title of the course: NEPTUN-code: Weekly teaching Credit: 3 Alternative energy usage RKWAE5ABNE hours: l+cw+lb Exam type: tm in practice V. (Building 2+1+0 energy) Course leader: Position: Required preliminary knowledge: Zoltán Juvancz, Dr. professor -

 Students will get acquainted with possibilities of present days building energy regulations and the legal backgrounds of the requirements.
 Within this subject the students will become acquainted with the possibilities of insulation and heating systems for buildings, and also with their energy measurement systems.